 RESTRICTED REPORT*

 A Restricted Report allows you to receive SVC/VLC legal advice and medical and advocacy services, but does not trigger an investigation.
-Information will be provided to Command that does not reveal your identity, nor that of the alleged offender. (*exceptions to Restricted Reporting exist – contact the 1tth AW SARC for more information)
+Information will be provided to Command that does not reveal your identity, nor that of the alleged offender. (*exceptions to Restricted Reporting exist – contact the 166th AW SARC for more information).

-Only these professionals can accept a Restricted Report:
+Only these professionals can accept a Sexual Assault Report:

 FAQ: